fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 # How can the Ranking Algorithm be Improved?

 We're working on alternative solutions with the following goals in mind:
-- The algorithm should not produce false negatives, the community should find ALL high-quality content.
+- The algorithm should not produce false negatives, the community should find **all** high-quality content.
 - Scores should correlate with quality so that submissions can be compared
 - The quality of content on a future version of the front-page should be at least as high as on the current version of the front-page
 - The user-interface should stay exactly the same